-There are usually two grades of paints commonly available in market, artist grade and student grade, you can take whichever is suits your budget.
-There is another higher end called professional grade but we skip that for now.
+There are usually two grades of paints commonly available in the market, artist grade and student grade.
+Feel free to explore starter acrylic paint sets available in various brands to find the one that suits your needs.
+There is another higher end called professional grade, but we skip that for now.

-- Artist quality paint has high pigment level which gives a higher saturation color.
+- Artist-quality paint has a high pigment level, which gives a higher saturation color.

 - Color intensity/Vibrancy is higher and maintained even after adding water/medium.

-- Student quality has lower pigment load and binder quality is also low.
+- Student quality has a lower pigment load and low binder quality.
 Hence the paint strength is not strong when mixed with water.

-- They appear little dull and sometimes dark when compared to artist grade.
+- They appear dull and sometimes dark when compared to the artist's grade.

-- They are cheaper and good for beginners, practicing and to try new stuff.
+- They are cheaper and good for beginners practicing and trying new stuff.

 2. Buy fundamental colors to start with

 The primary colors are yellow, red, and blue.
-No blend of colors can produce primary colors, but primaries blend in a variety of combinations to form the other colors.
+No blend of colors can produce primary colors, but primaries blend in various combinations to form the other colors.
 You create secondary colors (orange, green, and purple) by mixing two primary colors.